New Legislation Impacting Your Profession

 More Latest News

-On Monday, November 7, 2022, Governor Ron DeSantis declared a State of Emergency to prepare for Subtropical Storm Nicole.
+On August 26, 2023, Governor Ron DeSantis declared a state of emergency to prepare for Hurricane Idalia.
 Continue reading